What Is Unified Communications? Key Benefits and Use Cases

 Put a communication policy in place that guides team members on which channels should be used and when.
 Make sure, though, there are options to allow for flexibility for remote workers.

-This can allow for out-of-work communication in non-real-time, like a work IM or email.
-However, the expectation is that the recipient will not open the message until they are available to work.
-And have defined channels for team, project, company-wide, and non-work communication.
+This can allow for out-of-work communication in non-real time, like a work IM or email.
+However, the recipient is expected not to open the message until they are available to work. and have defined channels for team, project, company-wide, and non-work communication.

 Incentivize positive collaboration

-Hold weekly or monthly contests for communication and collaboration encouragement.
+Hold weekly or monthly contests to encourage communication and collaboration.
 Leverage user data from a UC platform’s analytics and encourage friendly competition between departments or team members.

-Track things like use rate or how many different users contributed to a document or file.
-For some employees, a little reward can nudge them into maximizing the tools available to them.
+Track things like usage rate or the number of different users who contributed to a document or file.
+For some employees, a little reward can nudge them to maximize the tools available to them.

 Data Masking